 For a period of time, we had been in talks with a local well driller and were seriously considering having a well professionally drilled on our property.
 We backed out because we’d still need a cistern for water storage AND we’d have paid thousands of dollars to have a well drilled with no guarantee that we’d have good water or a decent flow rate.

 For now, we have resolved to use our huge metal roof as a means to catch rainwater and store it in a cistern next to the house.
 But even still, the thought of a well to supply water in times of little rainfall is appealing.
 There are natural springs around and at least one old well further down the hill on our property.

 What if there was a way for us to drill a well inexpensively using tools we already have access to?

-I recently found out about the good folks at How To Drill A Well and it piqued my curiosity.
+I recently found out about the good folks at Drill A Well and it piqued my curiosity.
 Is it possible for us to drill our own water well?

 With the proper tools and some time spent learning about the process, this job is no more difficult than many other aspects of building a homestead.

-The demonstration in the DVD is a complete drilling of an ACTUAL well.
+The demonstration on the DVD features a complete drilling of an actual well.
 He doesn’t just show you the tools and give you some diagrams – he shows the process by actually completing it and showing everything that should happen along the way.